davidanastasiu/mcann/README.md

 ## MC-ANN

-We present `MC-ANN`,  a Mixture Clustering-Based Attention Neural Network for time Series Forecasting.
+We present `MC-ANN`,  a Mixture Clustering-Based Attention Neural Network for time Series Forecasting, which has been accepted by TPAMI 2025.
+If you make use of our code or data, please cite our paper.

+@ARTICLE{li2025mcann,
+  author={Yanhong Li and David Anastasiu}, journal={IEEE Transactions on Pattern Analysis and Machine Intelligence}, title={ MC-ANN: A Mixture Clustering-Based Attention Neural Network for Time Series Forecasting}, year={2025}, volume={}, number={}, pages={}, keywords={ Pattern recognition; deep recurrent neural networks; encoder decoder; time series forecasting; attention clustering network; Gaussian Mixture; hydrology prediction; reservoir water level}, doi={}}

 ## Preliminaries